SiddhiPrabhu1995/Big-Data-Systems-Intelligence-Analytics/Assignment 1/Assignment-1-Part-1/README.md

 # CSYE7245---Team-4---Big-Data-Sys-Int-Analytics-Master

-## Assignment 1- pARpAERT - To deploy a sentiment analysis model to create a Model-as-a-service for anonymized data
+## Assignment 1- Data as a Service

 | NAME              |     NUID        |
 |------------------ |-----------------|